Our Process at NHS Spay & Neuter Center

 - All pets may have water up until their appointment time.

-- Check-in is from 7:30 a.m. to 8 a.m.
+- Check-in is from 7:15 a.m. to 8 a.m.
 Due to a large number of animals coming in each day, please be prompt.
+A late fee will be assessed for clients arriving after 8am.
+Clients arriving after 8am may be asked to reschedule.

 - Check-in generally takes 10 to 15 minutes, so please plan accordingly.